-When removing a build-up of foreign material such as plastic, baling twine, wire from the flail rotor, firstly follow the 'safe stop' procedure.
-Pay particular caution while working and the rotor may move suddenly as the material becomes unblocked.
+When removing a build-up of foreign material such as plastic, baling twine, wire from the flail rotor, firstly follow the 'SAFE STOP' procedure.
+Pay particular caution while working, as the rotor may move suddenly as the material becomes unblocked.

-Never work underneath or next to the machine unless the Powerblade is perfectly stable and supported.
+Never work underneath or next to the machine unless the hedge / verge trimmer is perfectly stable and supported.